 This means you can load shells much easier in your shotgun during a reload.
 If you have a shotgun in which the shell lifter stays down during the process of loading, you could experience a problem.
 The main problem being that your thumb can get stuck between the end of the shell lifter and the magazine tube.
 Mossberg had an excellent idea when they designed the Mossberg 500 shell lifter to stay in an up position during the entire loading process and therefore doesn’t have this problem.

-As in all things, do your own research before making a decision about what type of firearm to use or purchase.
+Do your own research before making a decision about what type of firearm to use or purchase.
 Take the necessary time to learn the advantages and the disadvantages of a firearm before you make a decision.
 Check the manufacturer’s website, check with your local gunsmith, or check with your friends.
 Your friends will almost always let you know if there is a specific problem with a firearm you may be contemplating using or purchasing.
 All firearms have their strong points and their weak points.
 You will ultimately have to decide what will work the best for you.
 It is important to remember that you are ultimately responsible for learning how your firearm works and its capabilities and its limitations.